Type A and Type B Personality (Free 3-Min Test)

 “There are four students in a group working on a poster project for their high-school English class.
 Student 1 figures that there are three other people in the group and decides to take a nap during class time, thinking that someone else will get the project done.
 Student 2 wants to do well on the project but is not outspoken enough to get her ideas out there.
 Student 3 takes out a pencil and paper and decides to write down all her thoughts in an organized way and makes all her ideas known to the group.
 Student 4 is balancing a pencil on his nose.”

 Could you tell in that little snippet of text who was the one that was most likely to be the Type A personality?
 If you guessed student 3, then you guessed correctly.
-Not only was she organized in her note taking to make sure she got all her thoughts down, she also made known to the group what her thoughts were and was not afraid to do it.
+Not only was she organized in her note-taking to ensure she got all her thoughts down, but she also told the group what her thoughts were and was not afraid to do it.

-Just because you feel that type A is what fits you best doesn’t universally put you into a lane.
-Maybe in some situations you’re the one that wants everything a certain way, but in other cases you’d rather just relax and let someone else take the reign.
+Just because you feel Type A describes you best, this shouldn’t make you feel categorized (or pigeonholed).
+Maybe in some situations, you’re the one who wants everything a certain way, but in other cases, you’d rather just relax and let someone else take the reign.

 Type B Personality

-If a person with a Type B personality is given the task of planning a trip, they may have a few pieces planned, but they are more likely to tell the guests that they will “play it by ear.”
+If a person with a Type B personality is tasked with planning a trip, they may have a few pieces planned, but they are more likely to tell the guests that they will “play it by ear.”
 They are more laid back and will let life take them on a journey.

 Think that the Type B life sounds pretty stress-free?
 So do we.
 And that big difference made a huge impact on the initial research into Type A and Type B personalities.
 In fact, Type B personalities were actually likely to live longer.

-Type B personalities are more balanced in temper and more patient than Type A. This contributes to their stress levels not being as high as A type.
-What also helps along type B personalities are their abilities to adapt efficiently to change.
+Type B personalities are more balanced in temper and more patient than Type A. This contributes to their stress levels not being as high as Type A. What also helps Type B personalities is their ability to adapt efficiently to change.
 Not only do they handle change well, they embrace it with no fear.

 Type B Personality Traits

-The difference between type B and Type A personalities are like night and day.
-When we think of Type B personalities these traits should come to mind:
+The difference between Type B and Type A personalities is like night and day.
+When we think of Type B personalities, these traits should come to mind:

-The laid-back personality that type B personalities have makes them very likeable to their peers.
-With these personality tendencies type B also tends to put things off to the last minute or just “wing it”.
-They don’t stress it though, because they are highly creative and are able to think up things on the spot.
+The laid-back personality that Type B personalities have makes them very likable to their peers.
+With these personality tendencies, Type B tends to put things off until the last minute or just “wing it.”
+They don’t stress it because they are highly creative and can think up things on the spot.

 If you find yourself waiting until the day before a big project is due to do the work for it, you might be a Type B personality.
 If you plan trips but don’t keep an itinerary, you might be Type B. And if your flight for that trip gets delayed and you don’t sweat it, you might be a Type B personality!